DmitryOlkhovoi/Pixart/README.md

 # build for production with minification
 npm run build

+# build for github pages with minification
+npm run buildGithub

 # build for production and view the bundle analyzer report
 npm run build --report